lesleyrs/Client3/README.md

 wiimote IR pointer works as mouse, Dpad works as arrow keys, home button to exit.

+TODO: need 2 framebuffers to a show cursor on screen without flickering or you won't see where you are aiming (dolphin mouse is slightly offset)

 TODO: lowmem is recommended, highmem only barely fits in wii's memory and crashes quite fast.
 Might become better if the last small leaks are fixed.

 TODO: virtual keyboard to type, for now set user and pass in config.ini, audio, add game offset on real HW?, support usb keyboard and mouse on wii